Conversational AI project best practices

 Engage your flywheel Keep it simple Keep goals in focus

-When the Copilot Studio copilot goes live, the "customer feedback flywheel" takes effect quickly.
+When the Copilot Studio agent goes live, the "customer feedback flywheel" takes effect quickly.
 Actionable customer feedback comes in almost instantly.
-Delaying the publishing of your copilot for more topics or processes means foregoing valuable user feedback.
+Delaying the publishing of your agent for more topics or processes means foregoing valuable user feedback.
 Encourage the team to see going live as the beginning of your project, not the finale.
 One of the core value propositions of Copilot Studio is iteratively delivering a conversational AI experience quickly.
 After the project goes live, maintainability is key to staying agile.
 Tooling can allow users to create complex conversation flows.
 However, extensibility with the Bot Framework enables flexible interactions, therefore decide if complexity is always necessary.
-It’s easy when implementing new technology, like a copilot, for developers to focus on the minor details of implementation.
+It’s easy when implementing new technology, like an agent, for developers to focus on the minor details of implementation.
 Define your key business goals, for example to deflect 30% of customer queries or score above 4.0 customer satisfaction.
 Goals can keep the project moving and ensure correct feature prioritization.

 Best practices